jadecobra/python_tdd_exercises/source/functions.rst

         def test_failure(self):
     >       self.assertFalse(True)
-    E       Functions: True is not false
+    E       AssertionError: True is not false

     tests/test_functions.py:7: AssertionError
     ========================= short test summary info ==========================
-    FAILED tests/test_functions.py::TestFunctions::test_failure - Functions: True is not false
+    FAILED tests/test_functions.py::TestFunctions::test_failure - AssertionError: True is not false
     =========================== 1 failed in X.YZs ============================

 * I hold :kbd:`ctrl` (Windows_/Linux_) or :kbd:`option/command` (MacOS_) on the keyboard and use the mouse to click on ``tests/test_functions.py:7`` to open it in the :ref:`editor<2 editors>`